Cookie Consent by Free Privacy Policy Generator Synchronize Cache with SQL / NoSQL Databases – NCache

 2. Oracle

-The following code snippet shows how data can be auto reloaded in bulk into NCache from Cosmos DB using Read-Through.
-You can also find more detail in the blog Sync Cache with CosmosDB.
+The following code snippet shows how data can be auto-reloaded in bulk into NCache from the database using Read-through.
+You can also find more details here.

 What to Do Next?